top of page

 Jack Grogan (hang drum)

-Yonit Kosovske & Justin Grounds discuss their arts practice research and collaborative performance projects of New Music for harpsichord as a solo and ensemble instrument.
-They will reflect on the creative process of composing and performing contemporary harpsichord music that employs traditional sounds as well as experimental, extended techniques.
-An excerpt of their video "Triple Spiral" will be screened, as well as live premieres of two new works: "Seams in My Socks", a multi-media harpsichord piece exploring neurodiversity, sensory issues, and stimming, and "Litany", for harpsichord, hang drum, baroque violin, and hurdy gurdy, in homage to animals that went extinct in 2023.
+Yonit Kosovske & Justin Grounds discuss their collaboration of New Music for Harpsichord as a solo and collaborative instrument.
+Performances of two new compositions will be premiered: "Seams in My Socks", a multi-media harpsichord piece exploring neurodiversity, including sensory issues, autism, stimming, and OCD, as well as "Litany", for harpsichord, hang drum, baroque violin, and hurdy gurdy, in homage to four animals that recently went extinct.

 FREE & OPEN TO THE PUBLIC